-You can also set up how to communicate stock alerts to your customers, such as hiding a product when it is sold out or showing a sold-out message and availability date.
-You can also charge “authorize only” transactions—this allows you to authorize the charge without actually withdrawing the funds from your customer’s account until you approve it.
-This is an advantage when you are selling products that don’t need inventory such as refurbished items, wholesale goods, or on-site produced goods.
+You can set up how to communicate stock alerts to your customers, such as hiding a product when it is sold out or showing a sold-out message and availability date.
+You can also charge “authorize only” transactions, allowing you to authorize the charge without actually withdrawing the funds from your customer’s account until you approve it.
+This is an advantage when you are selling products that don’t need inventory, such as refurbished items, wholesale goods, and on-site produced goods.

 BigCommerce allows you to set up different shipping rules such as the following: